jeftegoes/java-overview-and-examples/README.md

       - Code changes.
     - We want Loose Coupling as much as possible.
     - We want to make functional changes with as less code changes as possible.

-# 5. Maven

-- What is Maven? maven helps we do all these things:
-  - Create new projects.
-  - Manages dependencies and their versions:
-    - Spring, Spring MVC, Hibernate.
-    - Add/Modify dependencies.
-  - Build a `JAR` file.
-  - Run your application locally in Tomcat or Jetty...
-  - Run unit tests.
-  - Deploy to a test environment.

-## 5.1.
-Commands

-- **Run from command prompt!**
-- `mvn archetype:generate -DgroupId=com.packagename -DartifactId=ClassName -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false`